ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 An OpenWhisk action that is not a web action requires both authentication and must respond with a JSON object.
 In contrast, web actions may be invoked without authentication, and may be used to implement HTTP handlers that respond with _headers_, _statusCode_, and _body_ content of different types.
 The web action must still return a JSON object, but the OpenWhisk system (namely the `controller`) will treat a web action differently if its result includes one or more of the following as top level JSON properties:

-- `headers`: a JSON object where the keys are header-names and the values are string values for those headers (default is no headers).
+- `headers`: a JSON object where the keys are header-names and the values are string, number, or boolean values for those headers (default is no headers).
+To send multiple values for a single header, the header's value should be a JSON array of values.
 - `statusCode`: a valid HTTP status code (default is 200 OK).
 - `body`: a string which is either plain text or a base64 encoded string (for binary data).